Siege of Izmail: Result

 The storming of Izmail marked an important stage in the development of military art.
 The advantages of an open assault on fortresses as compared to the then prevailing methods of conquering them by means of a long siege were revealed.
 The preparation of the assault is instructive by training troops in conditions close to the combat situation.
 Artillery was effectively used in the assault, the interaction of land forces with the flotilla and between the assaulting detachments and columns was well established, it was also an example of skilful street fighting.
 With the capture of Izmail the Russian army completed the campaign of 1790.

 Award Cross "For the Capture of Izmail" was established in 1791.

-Left to right from the top: